Home > Analyses > Real Estate > Realty Income Corporation

 Financial Performance & Fundamental Metrics

-I will analyze Realty Income Corporation’s income statement, key financial ratios, and dividend payout policy to provide a clear picture of its fundamental health.
+I will analyze Realty Income Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and sustainability.

 Income Statement

-The following table summarizes Realty Income Corporation’s key income statement figures for the fiscal years 2020 through 2024, reported in USD.
+The table below presents Realty Income Corporation’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue trends and profitability metrics.

 |---|---|---|---|---|---|